 Apply a second coat of Pro Base over the coffee filter and allow to dry.

-Then, you can file and shape as needed!
-Make sure the filter is filed to be even with the surface of your nail.
+Let it dry, then file and shape as needed!
+Make sure the filter is buffed to be even with the surface of your nail.

 You can even use portions of coffee filter to patch small chips in your nails, as pictured above.

-Now, the nails are ready for actual dipping.
-Make sure you push back any cuticles as well (my cuticles are weird and don't grow well, so I don't normally have to worry with this.)
+After filing, buffing, dehydrating, and fixing chips, the nails are ready for actual dipping.
+Make sure you push back any cuticles with a cuticle pusher (my cuticles are weird and usually don't grow, so I don't normally have to worry with this.)

-First, wipe again with alcohol and put a coat of Bondaid on your whole nail.
-Oil and moisture is your enemy – you want the nail as dehydrated as possible before starting.
+First, if you applied tips, wipe again with alcohol and put a coat of Bond Aid on your whole nail.
+Oil and moisture are your enemies.
+You want the nail as dehydrated as possible before starting.

 This guy is another one of my secrets for a great manicure.
 I use that pointy end to go around cuticles after each and every layer of dip to remove excess powder.
 This step is incredibly important!

-Using the pointy tip, kind of grab inward on your cuticle and sweep out any excess powder.
-There shouldn't be a huge gap between your cuticle and your dip once you're finished, but a tiny one makes sure your dip doesn't pool in your cuticles (which looks bad and can cause the manicure to lift early).
+Using the pointy tip, kind of grab outward on your cuticle and sweep out any excess powder.
+There shouldn't be a huge gap between your cuticle and your dip once you're finished (less than 1mm), but a tiny gap makes sure your dip doesn't pool in your cuticles (which looks bad and can cause the manicure to lift early).

 I do all of the nails on one hand at a time.
-Pro Base, dip, brush off excess lightly, and use your brush tool to get any excess powder out of the cuticle.
-After the first partial dip, you’ll cover the whole nail with the colored powder, avoiding cuticles but getting as close as possible.
-You’ll need to do this step 2-3 times, depending on how thick you want the nails and how pigmented a particular powder is.
-I did 3 color dips on this one.
+One at a time, apply Pro Base, dip, brush off excess lightly, and use your cuticle tool to get any excess powder out of the cuticle.

 Go over each nail one last time with the acrylic tool, double and triple checking that the cuticles are clean (this is hard to fix later if not done now).
 Brush away any excess powder one last time.